jennypearls/codetrain/README.md

-This is a codetrain github tutorial project
+This is a codetrain github tutorial project.Sarso is my favorite teacher.